lbrealdev/github-rest-cli/README.md

-# git-rest-api
+# Github REST API

 ### Use

-This python cli app use dynaconf for manage secrets and environment variables.
+This python cli app uses dynaconf to manage secrets and environment variables.

+So that you can use your secrets and environment variables declared in settings.toml or .settings.toml, use the GITHUB prefix value of envvar_prefix declared in config.py.

 ```shell
 export GITHUB_AUTH_TOKEN="your-github-auth-token"